llefolgo/dlvi/README.md

-# dlvi
+# DL-vi
 Parametric Variational Inference engine in pytorch, based on the reparametrization trick and stochastic backpropagation.